Economy vulnerable despite services bounce

 The services purchasing managers' index (PMI) posted a surprise jump in September, but firms gave a bleaker outlook.
 Other surveys indicated that unemployment is set to rise, while second-quarter GDP data on Wednesday showed growth was weaker than previously thought as consumer spending slumped.

-Pressure on consumers was also laid bare as top retailer Tesco posted one of its biggest-ever quarterly falls in underlying sales and rival J Sainsbury reported only modest growth.
+Pressure on consumers was also laid bare as top retailer Tesco (TSCO.L) posted one of its biggest-ever quarterly falls in underlying sales and rival J Sainsbury (SBRY.L) reported only modest growth.

 The Markit/CIPS services purchasing managers' index rose to 52.9 in September from 51.1 in August, bouncing back from its biggest one-month fall in a decade and moving away from the 50 line that separates growth from contraction.

-Sterling rose against the euro and the dollar while gilt futures extended losses as the PMI dampened speculation the Bank may launch a fresh round of quantitative easing at its meeting on Thursday.
+The pound rose against the euro and the dollar while gilt futures extended losses as the PMI dampened speculation the BoE may launch a fresh round of quantitative easing at its meeting on Thursday.

 However, economists said the case for more asset purchases was still in place.